ArchibaldLinux-Project/Archibald-Documentation/README.md

 # Archibald Linux

 A clean, minimal Arch Linux-based distribution with KDE Plasma, systemd, and the Calamares installer.
-Archibald is designed for users who want a lightweight, branded Arch experience without bloatware.
+Archibald is designed for users who want a lightweight arch distro without having to use archinstaller or simple commandes on archiso.

 ## Features